ThomasArts/aetmodel/ThreatModel.md

 ### (4) Information Disclosure

 Considering that all information added to the blockchain is public, the scope of information disclosure is significantly reduced.

 The working assumption is that the only data that must remain secret at all times are the private keys of nodes (see Assumptions above) and the private keys of the accounts, oracles, and contracts.
 The threats to the confidentiality and integrity of the node private keys are listed in the ***Spoofing*** threat tree.

 Hence, if the assumption is correct, the information disclosure threat tree is a subtree of the ***Spoofing*** threat tree

+Update 2018-07-02, based on [issue #2](https://github.com/ThomasArts/aetmodel/issues/2)***The messages exchanged in a state channel should be private—as long as peers cooperate—, i.e. MitM should not be possible***, i.e. assumption  1 is false.

 NoTE: double check threat by leaking key information by tampering key and then catching error messages in crash log like this one: